• Skip to primary navigation

 Fish on the Down Imaging Sonar

-The Down Imaging sonar gives your fish finder the ability to sketch a truly-realistic image upon its display.
+The Down Imaging sonar gives your fish finder the ability to sketch a truly realistic image upon its display.

 This simplifies the whole scenario for you — giving you the perfect real-world image of the water floor where you can distinguish everything quite conveniently including the fish.